When asking millennials about where they see themselves career-wise, many will reveal their dream of owning their own

 2. BE FUNDING WISE

 Thirty-eight percent of millennials who responded to Ernst & Young’s 2018 Millennial Economy report said a lack of funds is preventing them from starting a business.
 Fact is that there is money out there.
-Expand your quest for finance beyond conventional bank loans, explore convenient, flexible funding alternatives.
+Expand your quest for finance beyond conventional bank funding, explore convenient, flexible funding alternatives.

 3. SUCCESS IS MORE THAN PROFITS